uzxmx/api_warden/README.md

 ## Code of Conduct

-Everyone interacting in the ApiWarden project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/UzxMx/api_warden/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the api_warden project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/uzxmx/api_warden/blob/master/CODE_OF_CONDUCT.md).